tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 {:toc}
 {% endif %}

-## Terminology notes

-First, let's clarify a few terms:

-* [Swagger](https://swagger.io/) was the original name of the spec, but the spec was later changed to [OpenAPI](https://github.com/OAI/OpenAPI-Specification/) to reinforce the open, non-proprietary nature of the standard.
-People sometimes refer to both names interchangeably (especially on older web pages), but "OpenAPI" is how the spec should be referred to.
-For more details, see [What Is the Difference Between Swagger and OpenAPI?](https://swagger.io/difference-between-swagger-and-openapi/).
-* The OpenAPI spec is driven by the [OpenAPI initiative](https://www.openapis.org/), backed by the Linux Foundation and steered by [many companies and organizations](https://www.openapis.org/membership/members).
-The Swagger YAML file that you create to describe your API is called the "OpenAPI specification document."
-* Swagger refers to API tooling that around the OpenAPI spec.
-Some of these tools include [Swagger Editor](https://swagger.io/swagger-editor/), [Swagger UI](https://swagger.io/swagger-ui/), [Swagger Codegen](https://swagger.io/swagger-codegen/), [SwaggerHub](https://app.swaggerhub.com/home), and [others](https://swagger.io/tools/).
-These tools are managed by [Smartbear](https://smartbear.com/).
-* [SwaggerHub](https://app.swaggerhub.com/home) is the more fully featured, commercial version of the open-source Swagger UI.
-See [Swagger UI on Swagger.io](https://swagger.io/download-swagger-ui/) for a feature comparison.

-For other terms, see the [API Glossary](api-glossary.html).

 ## Swagger UI overview

 Swagger UI is one of the most popular tools for generating interactive documentation from your OpenAPI document.
 Swagger UI generates an interactive API console for users to quickly learn about and try the API.
 Additionally, Swagger UI is an actively managed project (with an Apache 2.0 license) that supports the latest version of the OpenAPI spec (3.0) and integrates with other Swagger tools.